Skip to main content

 STEM is the abbreviation for science, technology, engineering and mathematics.
 STEM OPT is a 24-month employment extension for students in the STEM Field that directly follows employment on Post-Completion OPT.
 You can determine whether your degree qualifies as a STEM field by checking whether your major CIP code (found on page 1 of your I-20) appears on the DHS STEM Designated Degree Program List.

 If you have a STEM designated degree program, you can apply for a STEM extension up to 90 days before but no later than the expiration date on your OPT EAD card.
-More information about STEM eligibility and how to apply can found here.

 Can I travel internationally while my STEM application is pending?

-In the new STEM Final Rule, Department of Homeland Security states that students currently on STEM Extension (or who have a STEM Extension application pending) may travel abroad and seek reentry in F-1 status.
+In the new STEM Final Rule, the Department of Homeland Security states that students currently on STEM Extension (or who have a STEM Extension application pending) may travel abroad and seek reentry in F-1 status.

 More information about travel on STEM can found on the ISSS Travel Abroad on STEM Extension webpage.